 Growing Medium

 Chrysanthemums prefer a well-drained, well-aerated soilless medium with high water holding and cation exchange capacity.
 The growing medium should hold enough available water and nutrients to facilitate optimal plant growth during the heat of the summer months.
-Professionally produced growing media most commonly purchased for chrysanthemum production are ‘high porosity’ media, such as Premier Tech Horticulture’s PRO-MIX® HPPRO-MIX® BRK and/or PRO-MIX® BRK20.
+Professionally produced growing media most commonly purchased for chrysanthemum production are ‘high porosity’ media, such as Premier Tech Horticulture’s PRO-MIX® HPPRO-MIX® BKI and/or PRO-MIX® BK.

 These growing media are composed of sphagnum peat moss that will retain water and nutrients and professional-grade perlite and/or composted bark that provide drainage and aeration to help reduce potential root disease problems.
 Mums grow best with a starting and growing-on media pH of 5.7 – 6.2.